-Reference Date: 19-March-2015
+Reference Date: 26-March-2018

 FOOD SECURITY SNAPSHOT

-ains started in March in southern parts of the country, allowing the sowing of the first maize crop of 2015.
-The planting of coarse grains will progress northwards following the onset of the rains.
+According to satellite imagery, seasonal rains started in March in southern parts of the country, allowing the sowing of the first 2018 maize crop.
+Planting of coarse grains will progress northwards following the onset of the rains.

 In the uni-modal rainfall areas of the North, planting of sorghum and millet is expected to begin in May.
 In the Far North Region, operations of land preparation continue to be severely affected by the civil unrest that spread from neighbouring Nigeria in late 2014.